 When getting a credit builder loan, you agree to make regular payments for the duration of the loan.
 After you have paid out the loan, you will have access to the funds.
 As Self Lender reports to credit bureaus, these payments can increase your credit score.
 Your payment history makes up over a third (35%) of your credit score.

 A secured credit card is another way to build credit — if your payment history is reported to credit bureaus.
 When applying for a secured credit card you need to put down a deposit.
 For example, you can put down $200 which will serve as collateral and represents your credit limit.
 You can get the deposit back if you qualify for a secured credit card, or if you decide to close the account (this depends on the card issuer).

-Our article covering the best credit cards of 2020 includes reviews of a few secured credit cards that may interest you.
+Our article covering the best credit cards for people with bad credit includes reviews of secured credit cards that may interest you.